 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Walls are a combination of plastered on solid face and plasterboard finishes.
+Internal walls are a combination of timber lath and plaster and plasterboard materials.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Flooring within the property is a combination of solid concrete and suspended timber construction.
-Fitted floorcoverings were present throughout which restricted the scope of inspection.
+Fitted floor coverings were noted throughout the property which restricted the scope of the inspection.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units and is along modern lines.
-Chimney breasts and fireplaces All original chimney breasts and fireplaces appear to have been blocked over and are no longer in use.
-There is, however, a decorative electrical fireplace within the living room of which no tests were taken.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors.
+The kitchen incorporates base and wall mounted units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+All original chimney breasts and fireplaces appear to have been removed or are no longer in use.
+There remains an electric fire in the living room.
+No tests were taken.
 Internal decorations Visually inspected.
 Internal decorations incorporate paint, paper, tiled and textured finishes.
 Cellars None.